sammiecrafted/FantasyPlayer2.0/README.md

 ## Setup

 Spotify now requires you to bring your own app.
 Follow [SETUP.md](./SETUP.md) to create a Spotify Developer app and get your Client ID.
+(NOTE YOU MUST HAVE SPOTIFY PREMIUM IN ORDER TO CONNECT YOUR ACCOUNT TO LISTEN)

 ## Building